 “I applied the energy flow principles of Hatha Yoga, systematically creating an order of postures by which I could speed up my progress and align all those deviated parts.
 I owe 100 percent of my success to Hatha Yoga,” he says.

 From that point forward, he decided to devote his time outside of work to promote correct understanding of the traditional methods of yoga.
-This includes the progressive nature of Hatha Yoga to Raja Yoga (meditation), ultimately leading to the de-conditioning of the mind .
+This includes the progressive nature of Hatha Yoga to Raja Yoga (meditation), ultimately leading to complete liberation of the mind .

 “Yoga is a practical methodology to achieve the results at mind and matter level.
 Yoga is totally secular in nature.
 Whether it is Hatha Yoga or Raja Yoga, both offer solutions to the problems of body and mind.”